What is atmosphere?

 Carbon Dioxide:

 0.03% by volume this is another important gas in our atmosphere.
 Carbon dioxide ( CO2) is a ‘Greenhouse Gas’ and is a product of the combustion of carbon-based material, photosynthesis, and respiration.
-Due to its heat absorbing capability, it constitutes significantly to the heat budget, having a major effect on the world climate and global climate change.
+Due to its heat-absorbing capability, it contributes significantly to the heat budget, having a major effect on the world climate and global climate change.

 Ozone: